Unarekin/FoundryVTT-Death-Effects/README.md

 # Acknowledgements and Attributions

-This module makes use of the [animation-timeline-control](https://github.com/ievgennaida/animation-timeline-control) library to render its timeline editor
+- This module makes use of the [animation-timeline-control](https://github.com/ievgennaida/animation-timeline-control) library to render its timeline editor
+- This module includes a font created from icons from [Game-Icons.net](https://game-icons.net/).